Get insider access

 4. Best Basement Dehumidifier For Small Spaces

 If you only need a dehumidifier for pulling the moisture from a small space in your basement, like a storage closet under your stairs, the ProBreeze PB-03 is worth a look.
-It's a much different proposition to the other, more conventional models on this list; its dehumidification capacity is downright pitiful even when compared to the AGLucky OL12D-D023B's modest performance.
+It's a much different proposition than the other, more conventional models on this list; its dehumidification capacity is downright pitiful even when compared to the Waykar PD160B's already modest performance.
 Of course, it isn't intended for the same purpose—the ProBreeze's highly compact size makes it a cinch to fit in tight spaces.
-If you stick it in an enclosed room or semi-enclosed area, it'll be almost inaudible, and its heat output is practically negligible.
+If you stick it in an enclosed room or semi-enclosed area, it'll be almost inaudible, as it emits only 44.6 dBA of noise while running.
+Its heat output is also practically negligible.

-Its water tank is very small, and this dehumidifier lacks a port for continuous drainage.
-However, since this unit's dehumidification rate is so slow, neither of those things is a significant concern, as you'll only really need to empty its tank every week or so.
-Besides, it features an automatic shutoff for when the tank is filled, so there's no need to worry about overflow.
+This dehumidifier has a very small water tank and lacks a port for continuous drainage.
+However, since its dehumidification rate is so slow, neither of those things is a significant concern, as you'll only really need to empty the tank every week or so.
+Besides, it shuts off automatically when the tank is full, so there's no need to worry about overflow.

 See our review